Browse|Generate|My Checklists

 Travel insurance

 EHIC/GHIC cards cover EU citizens in other EU countries.
-Non-EU visitors should buy travel insurance with medical coverage.
-World Nomads and SafetyWing are popular options for trips.
+Non-EU visitors should buy travel insurance with medical coverage — a basic policy runs $30-$80 for two weeks.
+Look for plans that include emergency evacuation and trip cancellation.

 Credit/debit cards with no foreign transaction fees

 Notify your bank of travel dates to avoid fraud blocks.
 Bring at least 2 cards from different issuers as backup.
-Charles Schwab debit card refunds all ATM fees worldwide.
-Use ATMs for best exchange rates.
+Look for a debit card with no foreign ATM fees — several online banks offer this.
+Use ATMs for the best exchange rates.

 Notify bank of travel dates